7layerorg/DUO-MFA/README.md

-# DUO-MFA with LDAP AuthProxy
+# DUO-MFA with LDAP Proxy

 Duo MFA for pfSense OpenVPN with LDAP Proxy - Direct AD Integration (No NPS Required)